ihmeuw/pseudopeople/docs/source/input_data/index.rst

 Accessing the large-scale input data
 ------------------------------------

-To gain access to the larger-scale input data (Rhode Island and United States), follow these steps:
+To gain access to the larger-scale input data (i.e., Rhode Island and United States), follow these steps:

 #.
 Log in to `GitHub <https://github.com/>`_ (you must first create a GitHub account if you don't have one).